Samples from the Tests for Higher Standards in Mathematics

 Simulation

-As these tests were developed using SC blueprints, they are suitable for use as practice for the EMSAP tests.
-They could be given just prior to EMSAP so that the student would be comfortable when taking the actual EMSAP test.
+As these tests were developed using SC blueprints, they are suitable for use as practice for the PASS tests.
+They could be given just prior to PASS so that the student would be comfortable when taking the actual PASS test.

 Class MatrixThe Classroom Matrix: The Classroom Matrix will help you focus instruction, guiding the way you spend instructional time, and helping you make decisions about the sequence in which you teach the content and processes for the Grade-Level Standards for your subject and grade level.
 The Matrix gives you a picture of your student's strengths and weaknesses as individuals, as a class, and ultimately as a district.
 The Matrix also provides performance data about each Standard.